GENERAL MORPHOLOGY

 Specifically:

-• Common software (e.g. MS PowerPoint) is used to prepare lecture material and display slides and videos.
+• Common software (e.g., MS PowerPoint) is used to prepare lecture material and display slides and videos.

-• The study guide (detailed supplementary material & additional bibliography), the tutorial material, the theory and protocols of the laboratory exercises, the slides of each lecture as well as relevant videos and scientific articles made available electronically and online to students through the e-class system of our university.
+• The study guide (detailed supplementary material & additional bibliography), the tutorial material, the theory and protocols of the laboratory exercises, the slides of each lecture, as well as relevant videos and scientific articles made available electronically and online to students through the e-class system of our university.

-• Common software (e.g.MS Excel) is used to statistically process student assessment.
+• Common software (e.g., MS Excel) is used for student assessment.

-Announcements, information, etc. are available online and via e-class.
+Announcements, information, etc., are available online and via e-class.
 Communication is also done via e-mail.

 STUDENT EVALUATION

-The language of assessment is Greek.
+The language of assessment is Greek/ English.

-Evaluation methods.
+Evaluation methods

-A. For the laboratory practical: Written Examination at the end of the semester with short questions and problem-solving.
+Α.For the laboratory practical: Written Examination at the end of the semester with short questions and problem-solving.

 The participation of students in the laboratory exercises is mandatory.
-At the end of the semester, the students are examined in the content of the Laboratory exercises.
-The examination material consists of the theory, the methodology, and the ways that results are processed as included in the Guide of the Laboratory Exercises or presented by the tutors during the exercises.
-Only the students who have completed the laboratory exercises can participate in the written laboratory examination.
-Success in the laboratory examination is a prerequisite for participation in the course exams.
+At the end of the semester, the students are examined on the content of the Laboratory exercises.
+The examination material consists of the theory, the methodology, and the ways that results are processed, as included in the Guide of the Laboratory Exercises or presented by the tutors during the exercises.

 C. For the lecture material: Written Exams with multiple choice questions, true/false questions, short answers, and oral examination of students with special needs.

-The course exams are written, last 2 hours, and consist of multiple choice or True/False questions and critical or short answer questions.
+The course exams are written, last 2 hours, and consist of multiple-choice or True/False questions and critical or short answer questions.
 The material to be examined is lectures and tutorial material as described above.
-Only those students who have successfully passed the Laboratory exams have the right to participate in the course exams.

 Final Grade: